 Law enforcement agencies have been known to set up Tor nodes to take advantage of this weakness.
 Once you connect to a VPN, you cannot be tracked on the Tor network.
 Your ISP can see that you are connected to a VPN but cannot see your internet activities.

 FastestVPN is a zero-logs VPN that ensures your privacy.
-Using VPN with Tor is the best way to cover small drawbacks in Tor’s function.
+Using a VPN with Tor or the “onion over VPN” method is the best way to cover small drawbacks in Tor’s function.